launchdarkly/ld-find-code-refs/docs/RELEASING.md

 ## GitHub Releases

 This project uses [goreleaser](https://goreleaser.com/) to generate GitHub releases.
 Releases are automated via CircleCI.
-To generate a new release, simply tag the commit you want to release and push the tag.
+To generate a new release, tag the commit you want to release and push the tag.
 If the tag ends in -rc(.+), the github release will be marked as "Pre-release."
 If you'd like to see how release notes are generated, see the .circleci/config.yml publish job.

 Make sure you update the changelog before generating a release.